Transfer Pricing tax compliance

 Transfer price benchmarking serves several crucial purposes:

-3. Mitigating risks of tax adjustments and disputes
+3. Reducing threats of tax adjustments and challenges

-4. Optimizing tax outcomes while aligning with business strategy
+4. Maximizing the tax position with business strategy

 Benchmarking Process